boisgera/pandoc/mkdocs/markdown.md

 <!-- prevent container tabs merge -->

-Note that in reveal.js slide shows, an image in a paragraph by itself that has the `stretch` class will fill the screen, and the caption and figure tags will be omitted.
+Note that in reveal.js slide shows, an image in a paragraph by itself that has the `r-stretch` class will fill the screen, and the caption and figure tags will be omitted.

 #### Extension: `link_attributes`